phase/sbhs/DOCUMENTATION.md

 | BE8400-BF1200   | Chao (in battle?)                                      |

 ### Character Battle Sprites
-Tile Layer Pro (surprisingly free) is a great tool to view/edit uncompressed sprites.

 | Character                    | Offset | Size (in 8x8 squares) |
 |------------------------------|--------|-----------------------|